ncronquist/blog/_posts/2015-08-11-web-development-setup.md

 ruby -v
 ```

-As NPM is the node package management, Rubygems are Ruby's version of package management.
+As NPM is the package manager for Node, Rubygems are Ruby's version of package management.
 Rubygems was installed during the Ruby install process.
 Now we'll tell ruby to not install the documentation for each package locally.

 ``` bash
 echo "gem: --no-ri --no-rdoc" > ~/.gemrc
 ```

-Unlike NPM modules, Gems are always installed globally so there is no need for `-g` or `--save`. *NOTE* Ruby on Rails projects will still have a gemfile which contains the gems that are specific to that project.
+With NPM, we used the `-g` and `--save` options to specify whether to save a package locally or specifically to a project.
+Gems however, are always installed globally so there is no need for those options. *NOTE* Ruby on Rails projects will still have a gemfile which contains the gems that are specific to that project.
 This allows you to easily get someone else's Rails project up and running by running `Rails bundle` from whithin the project.
 Of course, we better install `bundler` if we want to do that.

 ``` bash
 gem install bundler